Making History, Again

-While the historic buildings will be carefully restored, a new four-story mixed building will be positioned in the heart of the development.
-The new construction will honor the scale and character of its historic neighbors while clearly moving The Landing into the 21st century.
+While the historic buildings were carefully restored, a new four-story mixed building was positioned in the heart of the development.
+The new construction honors the scale and character of its historic neighbors while clearly moving The Landing into the 21st century.

 With the commencement of riverfront development one block north, and the projected growth of the Arts District one block to the east, the location of The Landing perfectly fits its goal – to be a catalyst for continued interest and growth in downtown Fort Wayne.

 The Landing Gateway Markers

 Rather than a ribbon cutting ceremony to mark the opening of The Landing streetscape, there was a lifting of the gates.
 In addition to the careful restoration and reuse of numerous buildings, MKM led the design of The Landing Gateway Markers.
 Designed as a place to work, live, and play, special importance was given to the streetscape as a gathering and pedestrian-friendly place.

 The street, buzzing with new businesses ranging from boutiques to restaurants is designed as a complete street, with calming automobile traffic and heightened pedestrian mobility.
 The district gateway system protects pedestrians from regular street traffic, but allows for street access as needed.